ViennaRSS/vienna-rss/README.md

 * Turkish (tr)
 * Ukrainian (uk)

 You can contribute localizations at [Crowdin](https://crowdin.com/project/vienna-rss).
 Registration is required, but the account is free.
-Although Crowdin is preferred, you can also submit localizations via pull request, by editing the relevant files (e.g. \*.strings) directly.
+If you want to contribute for a language that is not yet listed, then contact us.
+Do not localize the project's \*.strings files directly.
+Localizable \*.plist files have to be localized directly.

 ### Writing custom styles